Notgnoshi/notgnoshi.github.io/_drafts/change-of-basis.md

 ---

 In particular, we can use [rotation matrices](https://en.wikipedia.org/wiki/Rotation_matrix) as transition matrices to rotate our basis by some angle(s).
+The real trick is to find an appropriate transition matrix, the actual change of basis isn't too bad.